Perth: Health

 Perth has ten large hospitals with emergency departments.
-As of 2013, Royal Perth Hospital in the city centre is the largest, with others spread around the metropolitan area: Armadale Kelmscott District Memorial Hospital, Joondalup Health Campus, King Edward Memorial Hospital for Women in Subiaco, Rockingham General Hospital, Sir Charles Gairdner Hospital in Nedlands, St John of God Murdoch and Subiaco Hospitals, Midland Health Campus in Midland, and Fiona Stanley Hospital in Murdoch.
+As of 2013, Royal Perth Hospital in the city centre is the largest, with others spread around the metropolitan area: Armadale Health Service, Joondalup Health Campus, King Edward Memorial Hospital for Women in Subiaco, Rockingham General Hospital, Sir Charles Gairdner Hospital in Nedlands, St John of God Murdoch and Subiaco Hospitals, Midland Health Campus in Midland, and Fiona Stanley Hospital in Murdoch.
 Perth Children's Hospital is the state's only specialist children's hospital, and Graylands Hospital is the only public stand-alone psychiatric teaching hospital.
 Most of these are public hospitals, with some operating under public-private partnerships.
 St John of God Murdoch and Subiaco Hospitals, and Hollywood Hospital are large privately owned and operated hospitals.

 A number of other public and private hospitals operate in Perth.

 Transport

 Perth is served by Perth Airport in the city's east for regional, domestic and international flights and Jandakot Airport in the city's southern suburbs for general aviation and charter flights.

-Perth has a road network with three freeways and nine metropolitan highways.
-The Northbridge tunnel, part of the Graham Farmer Freeway, is the only significant road tunnel in Perth.
+Perth has a road network with three freeways—Mitchell, Kwinana and Graham Farmer—and nine metropolitan highways.
+The Northbridge Tunnel, part of the Graham Farmer Freeway, is the only significant road tunnel in Perth.

-Perth metropolitan public transport, including trains, buses and ferries, are provided by Transperth, with links to rural areas provided by Transwa.
-There are 75 railway stations and 13 bus-only stations on the Transperth network.
+Perth metropolitan public transport is known as Transperth, and includes trains, buses and ferries, which are provided by the Public Transport Authority.
+Links to rural areas provided by Transwa.
+There are 74 railway stations and 14 bus-only stations on the Transperth network.

 Perth provides zero-fare bus and train trips around the city centre (the "Free Transit Zone"), including four high-frequency CAT bus routes.

 The Indian Pacific passenger rail service connects Perth with Adelaide and Sydney once per week in each direction.
-The Prospector passenger rail service connects Perth with Kalgoorlie via several Wheatbelt towns, while the Australind connects to Bunbury, and the AvonLink connects to Northam.
+The Prospector passenger rail service connects Perth with Kalgoorlie via several Wheatbelt towns, while the Australind connects to Bunbury, the MerredinLink connects to Merredin and the AvonLink connects to Northam.

 Rail freight terminates at the Kewdale Rail Terminal, 15 km south-east of the city centre.

-Perth's main container and passenger port is at Fremantle, 19 km south west at the mouth of the Swan River.
+Perth's main container and passenger port is at Fremantle, 19 km south-west at the mouth of the Swan River.
 The Fremantle Outer Harbour at Cockburn Sound is one of Australia's major bulk cargo ports.